sdummett-at-42/ft_transcendence/chat-ws.md

 Unban a user.
 On failure, `userNotUnbanned` is sent to the socket that triggered the event.
 On success:
-- `userBanned` is sent to the socket that triggered the event.
+- `userUnbanned` is sent to the socket that triggered the event.
 - `unbanned` is sent to all the active sockets of the user that has been unbanned.
 - `` is sent to the room.